Assistant Professor of Biochemistry

 - NMR spectroscopy

-Matthew grew up in Pittsburgh, PA and obtained his undergraduate degree in chemistry at the University of Pittsburgh.
-He then earned his PhD in physical chemistry at The Ohio State University (OSU) under the supervision of Dr. Christopher Jaroniec.
-At OSU, he used solid-state Nuclear Magnetic Resonance (NMR) to probe the structure and dynamics of biomolecules (e.g. - chromatin and prion amyloids).
-After obtaining his PhD, he began his academic career at Denison University.
+Matthew Shannon, PhD, grew up in Pittsburgh, PA, and obtained his undergraduate degree in chemistry at the University of Pittsburgh.
+At Pitt, he developed a passion for magnetic resonance spectroscopy while working with Dr. Sunil Saxena.
+He then earned his PhD in physical chemistry at The Ohio State University under the supervision of Dr. Christopher Jaroniec.
+At OSU, he used solid-state Nuclear Magnetic Resonance to probe the structure and dynamics of biomolecules (e.g., chromatin and prion amyloids).
+After earning his PhD, he began his academic career at Denison University.
 In his two years at Denison as a Visiting Professor, he gained invaluable experience conducting research with undergraduates and teaching introductory chemistry and biochemistry courses.
-He is excited to bring his interdisciplinary background to Stetson beginning in the fall of 2020.
-He also enjoys volleyball, basketball, running, watersports, and spending time at the beach.
+He joined Stetson in the fall of 2020 as an Assistant Professor of Biochemistry.
+He enjoys sharing his interdisciplinary background with students both inside the classroom and in the labora tory.
+In his free time, he also enjoys volleyball, basketball, running, watersports and spending time at the beach.
 He hopes to find time to do all these activities in sunny Florida.

 - M.D.
 Shannon, T. Theint, D. Mukhopadhyay, K. Surewicz, W.K.
 Surewicz, D. Marion, P. Schanda, C.P.
 Jaroniec, Conformational dynamics in the core of human Y145Stop prion protein amyloid probed by relaxation dispersion NMR, ChemPhysChem 2019, 20, 311-317.